LDiazN/pphd8extract/README.md

 # Installation

-I provide the executable files for windows, but you can also build it from scratch having [Rust installed](https://www.rust-lang.org/tools/install).
+I provide the executable files for windows in releases, but you can also build it from scratch having [Rust installed](https://www.rust-lang.org/tools/install).

 1. Clone this repository
 2. Move to the `pphd8extract` directory